Michigan State kept ties to coach accused of sexual abuse - Philly

-CHICAGO (AP) - Michigan State University, already reeling from the scandal involving a gymnastics doctor who molested young athletes, has maintained ties to a prominent volleyball coach for decades after he was publicly accused in 1995 of sexually abusing and raping six underage girls he trained in the 1980s.
+CHICAGO (AP) - Michigan State University, already reeling from the scandal involving a gymnastics doctor who molested young athletes, maintained ties to a prominent volleyball coach long after he was publicly accused in 1995 of sexually abusing and raping six underage girls he trained in the 1980s.

-Butler's accusers say Butler threatened to use his national influence to thwart their college prospects if they didn't accept his advances.
+Butler's accusers say he threatened to use his national influence to thwart their college prospects if they did not accept his advances.

 Questions about ties to Butler add to the scrutiny of Michigan State that began when Dr. Larry Nassar was charged in 2016 with abusing scores of gymnasts over 20 years while he had an office on campus.
 A former dean, William Strampel, was recently charged with failing to protect patients from Nassar and with sexually harassing female students.